Healthdirect Free Australian health advice you can count on.

 Key facts

-• Anaemia medicines are used to treat anaemia.
-A common type is iron-deficiency anaemia.
+• Anaemia medicines are used to treat anaemia, commonly iron-deficiency anaemia.

 • Many people with iron-deficiency anaemia need to take medicines to increase their iron levels.

-• Medicines to treat iron-deficiency anaemia include oral medicines (for example, tablets or liquids) and less commonly intravenous (IV) infusions.
+• Medicines to treat iron-deficiency anaemia include oral medicines (tablets or liquids) and intravenous (IV) infusions.

-• Your doctor will recommend medicine that is right for you, based on your circumstances.
+• Your doctor will recommend a medicine that is right for you based on your circumstances.

 What is anaemia medicine?

-Other types of anaemia can be caused by folate deficiency, which is usually treated with folic acid tablets or vitamin b12 deficiency which is usually treated with hydroxocobalamin.
+Megaloblastic anaemia is another type of anaemia caused by problems with your red blood cells.
+This is often due to folate or vitamin B12 deficiency.
+Folate deficiency is usually treated with folic acid tablets and vitamin B12 deficiency is usually treated with hydroxocobalamin.

 Anaemia caused by chronic kidney disease may need other treatments such as erythropoiesis-stimulating agents.
 These are medicines that send a signal to your body to make more red blood cells.